Self-hosted deployment

 VariableDescriptionDefault

-DATABASE_URLPostgreSQL connection stringpostgresql://sagecurator:sagecurator_password@localhost:5432/sagecurator
+DATABASE_URLPostgreSQL connection stringpostgresql://sagewai:sagewai_password@localhost:5432/sagewai

-OPENAI_API_KEYOpenAI API key (or another LLM provider key)--
+OPENAI_API_KEYOpenAI API key (or another provider key)

-JWT_SECRETSecret for JWT token signing--
+JWT_SECRETSecret for JWT token signing

 Infrastructure